 There is no equivalent to Ofcom for print journalism.
 Except for anti-monopoly legislation, and civil and criminal laws, print journalism is not subject to statutory regulation and is, instead, subject to self-regulation.
 This is mostly in the form of journalistic codes of practice.

 The Press Complaints Commission (PCC) is the self-regulatory body for the print journalism industry, created and funded by newspapers and magazines themselves.
-It does however retain some independence from the industry, which is necessary for obvious reasons.
-Its main role is to determine adjudications in the event of complaints about content in newspapers and magazines.
+It does however retain some independence from the industry, which is necessary for obvious reasons, but cannot impose penalties for breaches.
+The PCC’s main role is to determine adjudications in the event of complaints about content in newspapers and magazines.
 The PCC also takes into consideration the activities of journalists as part of their information gathering.

 The Editor’s Code

-The Press Complaints Commission Editors’ Code of Practice, or PCC Code as it in incorrectly known, is the print journalist’s guide to ethics.
-It is drawn up by a committee of editors and used by the PCC in their adjudications.
-The PCC does not have the power, like Ofcom, to shut down media organisations but it can force an editor to publish an adjudication against their newspaper or magazine promptly and with a PCC headline.
-The shame of such a situation for the editor and staff is thought by the PCC to be a powerful deterrent but this is the limit of the commission’s powers.
-That said, a journalist who breaks the Editor’s Code time and time again would be at risk of being fired from the newspaper or magazine.
+The PCC’s Editor’s Code of Practice is the print journalist’s guide to ethics.
+It is drawn up by a committee of editors and used by the PCC in its adjudications.
+The PCC does not have the power, like Ofcom, to shut down media organisations but it can require an editor to publish an adjudication against their newspaper or magazine promptly and with a PCC headline.
+The shame of such a situation for the editor and staff is thought by the PCC to be a powerful deterrent, but this is the limit of the commission’s powers.
+That said, a journalist who consistently breaks the Editor’s Code may be at risk of being fired from the newspaper or magazine.

-The Editor’s Code, as ratified on 1st August 2007 can be summarised as follows.
-The Code must be applied to both printed and online versions of publications.
-It is up to the editors and publishers to ensure that not only editorial staff but all external contributors to their publication (including non journalists) observe the code.
+The Editor’s Code can be summarised as follows.
+The Code must be applied to both print and online versions of publications.
+It the responsibility of both editors and publishers to ensure that both editorial staff and all external contributors to their publication (including non-journalists) observe the code.